 ADVOCACY TOOLKIT

 Every fall during Mobilize to Immunize, Shot@Life advocates from across the nation raise their voices to help increase vaccine access for children and people around the world around key moments like World Polio Day (Oct.
 24) and World Pneumonia Day (Nov.
 12).
-As Congress works to finalize the Fiscal Year 2025 budget, advocates from all 50 states will rally together to encourage policymakers to fund investments in global vaccine programs in the U.S. budget and raise awareness around the importance of vaccine equity.
+As Congress works towards finalizing the Fiscal Year 2026 budget, advocates from all 50 states will rally together to encourage policymakers to fund investments in global vaccine programs in the U.S. budget and raise awareness around the importance of vaccine equity.

 Get involved: